-Embedded financial services has kicked off an exciting innovations race.
-Non-traditional financial services providers from Google to Ebay have acquired a significant market edge over their competitors by offering financial services within their online platforms, allowing customers to leverage a greater range of functionalities without ever leaving the brand.
+Embedded payments has kicked off an exciting innovations race.
+Non-traditional financial services providers from Google to Ebay have acquired a significant market edge over their competitors by offering payment services within their online platforms, allowing customers to leverage a greater range of functionalities without ever leaving the brand.

-The disruptive trend of embedded financial services is reshaping the financial services industry, increasing pressure on other financial service providers already struggling to differentiate themselves in a digitised economy that has little patience for slow, cumbersome, traditional processes.
+The disruptive trend of embedded payments is reshaping the financial services industry, increasing pressure on other financial service providers already struggling to differentiate themselves in a digitised economy that has little patience for slow, cumbersome, traditional processes.

 A full suite of financial capabilities awaits ambitious businesses of all sizes, including digital payment accounts, cards, Faster Payments, Direct Debit transactions, Payment Initiation via open banking, Confirmation of Payee and 24/7 access and notifications (check out our Platform tab above to learn more).
 This collection of new services, enabled through APIs and it has the potential to transform financial services across industries, radically.